-Methodology for monitoring the application of the BEREC CPs on WLA, WBA, WLL
+Methodology for monitoring the application of the BEREC CPs on WLA, WBA, WLL Adoption in P4/ 2013 Public consultation to be decided in P3/ 2013

-Adoption in P4/2013

-Public consultation to be decided in P3/2013

-4.2 Costing principles in the emerging NGA environment
+4.2 Costing and non-discrimination principles in the emerging NGA environment

-The cost control of wholesale products in an NGN/NGA environment is a major challenge for regulators who need to send the right signals to all market players, those seeking to deploy new infrastructures and those seeking access to them, as well as to the money markets, which are asked to invest in such projects.
+Access to wholesale products in an NGN/NGA environment is a major challenge for regulators who need to send the right signals to all market players, those seeking to deploy new infrastructures and those seeking access to them, as well as to the financial markets, which are asked to invest in such projects.
 This task becomes even more difficult, as the emergence of NGA networks change the market conditions and introduce increased complexity and uncertainty (see also section 4.3).

-The European Commission, recognising the important role that the costing of wholesale products can play in encouraging or discouraging migration to the new NGA networks, publicly consulted on the subject and also commissioned an external study.
-The Commission also announced a Recommendation on the costing of key access products.
+The European Commission, recognising the important role that non-discriminatory access to and the costing of wholesale products can play in encouraging or discouraging migration to the new NGA networks, publicly consulted on both subjects separately and also commissioned an external study.

-BEREC responded to the aforementioned public consultation.
-It is closely following all relevant developments and is ready to actively contribute, seeking to ensure that the costing principles adopted by the Commission and their implementation by the NRAs will achieve the desired goals of enhancing competition and encouraging investments and innovation.
+BEREC responded to both aforementioned public consultations.
+It is closely following all relevant developments and is ready to actively contribute, seeking to ensure that any costing and non-discrimination principles adopted by the Commission and their implementation by the NRAs will contribute to the desired goals of enhancing competition and encouraging investments and innovation.